-When a person abuses these drugs they will likely encounter side effects and health problems associated with both drugs.
+When a person uses these drugs they will likely encounter side effects and health problems associated with both drugs.

 Side Effects Of Meth

 Meth has a longer effect than certain other stimulants, such as cocaine.
-When abused, the drug can cause appetite suppression, energy surges, euphoria or a rush, a sense of excitement, and talkativeness.
+When used, the drug can cause appetite suppression, energy surges, euphoria or a rush, a sense of excitement, and talkativeness.

 Uncomfortable and dangerous side effects can underlie the pleasurable effects people seek.
 This includes major changes to how a person thinks and behaves.

 Short-term meth use can lead to irritability, paranoia, sleeplessness, and repetitive or unpredictable behavior.
-Long-term abuse may result in acts of violence, delusions, hallucinations, nervousness, psychotic behavior, and thoughts of homicide or suicide.
+Long-term use may result in acts of violence, delusions, hallucinations, nervousness, psychotic behavior, and thoughts of homicide or suicide.